Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 9. Affinity

 When designing an elegant e-card to congratulate customers on their birthdays or a memorable holiday, an email countdown timer with a different color can ruin the design.
-To prevent it from happening, set a transparent background for it.
+To prevent it from happening, set its background to transparent.

 10. Forever21